 Daredevils soon followed.
 In 1901, Mrs. Annie Taylor, a 63-year-old schoolteacher, became the first person to go over the falls in a barrel.
 She was fished out after 3 hours, battered but still alive.
 Many followed her over the brink.
 All went over the Canadian Falls, and those who died were usually trapped beneath the tons of water pouring over the crest.
 Fortunately the era of daredevils has largely ended; stunts on either the falls or the rapids are illegal.

 There is no question that the Niagara Falls region is a mishmash of images.
-In some ways it's like a sideshow with its wax museums, honeymoon specials and souvenir shops; conversely, it's a majestic park where man-made attractions are dwarfed by those of nature.
+In some respects it resembles a sideshow with its wax museums, honeymoon specials and souvenir shops; conversely, it is a well-preserved park where man-made attractions are dwarfed by those of nature.
 To honeymooners, the city is an exotic destination, yet Niagara Falls is essentially a commercial metropolis.

 By CarMost approaches to Niagara Falls are east-west oriented.
 The main exception is the Niagara Parkway, a scenic route that follows the Canadian side of the Niagara River from Lake Ontario to Lake Erie, traversing the heart of the city en route.